One command to win 1.2To of free space

 • Published in : Linux - Ext4 - Tech

-• Except for quoted materials, which keep their original rights and attributions, post and its content published under the Creative Commons(CC BY-NC-SA 4.0) liscence
+• Except for quoted materials, which retain their original rights and attributions, this post and its content are published under the Creative Commons(CC BY-NC-SA 4.0) liscence

 • Found a typo, or something bigger that probably killed a grammar nazy ? suggest a fix via github.